Clubs & Activities

 Every summer, thousands of coaches and athletes participate in FCA's summer camps.
 These camps challenge the student-athlete and coach to excel.
 If interested in camp participation, please check details with Coach Strojny.

 The leadership team consists of 10-12 members.
 The members are interviewed through the Campus Ministry program.
 There are four positions that are made up of captain, co-captain, recruiter, and secretary.
-The leadership team meets regularly to plan the FCA huddles that are held in the morning once a month.
+The leadership team meets regularly to plan the FCA huddles that are held the last Friday of the month at 7 a.m.
 There are also guest speakers that are scheduled once a quarter for a faith testimony that is held over breakfast.
 The meetings are open to all students, faculty and staff.

 For additional information, please contact Stephen Strojny at firstname.lastname@example.org.